Ipswich Tramways Company

 Ipswich Tramway Company horse tram driver

-A blow-up of the above photo showing the driver, again in informal attire, and whose jacket appears to bear a round licence.
+An enlargement of the above photograph showing the driver, again in informal attire, and whose jacket appears to bear a round licence badge.
 The two uniformed figures are almost certainly railway employees.

 Ipswich Tramway Company Horse tram No 3